Photographing Tenants Possessions: Requires Agreement Per the Lease or Subsequent Consent From the Tenant | SFG Paralegal Services LLP

 What Is Said By the Courts?

-The right to privacy of a tenant was the issue within the case of Juhasz v.
-Hymas, 2016 ONSC 1650 which decided that a landlord lacks a unilateral right to take photographs of a tenanted unit and use such photographs for the purpose of creating and publishing a virtual tour as an online sales tool when listing the property for sale.
+The privacy rights of a tenant were outlined within the case of Juhasz v.
+Hymas, 2016 ONSC 1650 wherein it was decided that a landlord is without the unilateral right to photograph a tenanted unit for purposes of gathering images to publish in the form of an online virtual tour so to assist and support efforts to sell the property.
 In Juhasz, it was determined that a landlord may enter a tenanted unit and take photographs for the purpose of aiding maintenance and repairs as obligations of the landlord; however, entering a tenanted unit for the purpose of obtaining photographs to aid marketing of the property was deemed improper.
 Specifically, the Divisional Court said:

 [26] The Divisional Court recently considered the issue of entering a tenant’s premises for the purpose of taking photographs in the context of a dispute raised by the tenants about appropriate repairs and maintenance of the rental unit: see Nickoladze v.
 Bloor Street Investments/Advent Property Management, 2015 ONSC 3893 (CanLII).
 In that context, the decision upheld the right to take photographs as to the maintenance and repairs of the unit: see, for instance, paras and of that decision: